Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-ut-ascans.md

 # Writing UT A-Scans

-Let's follow this simple procedure for writing UT A-Scans to an .nde file:
+To learn how to write UT A-scans to an .nde file, follow this simple procedure:

 - [x] JSON formatted [**Properties**](../../json-metadata/properties/index.md) dataset:
     - Create the dataset according to the **Properties** [data model](../../json-metadata/properties/data-model.md)